 There is a limit of one entry to the competition per person.
 Entries on behalf of another person will not be accepted.

 The competition does not cover any expenses relating to the act or its submission.
 I will need to cover all costs associated with creating my entry to the competition, including travel and subsidies.
-All successful entries will be invited for a live virtual audition in front of a panel of judges.
+All successful entries will be invited for a final audition in front of a panel of judges.

 Submission of an application does not guarantee the opportunity to audition or participate in the competition.